rishikiranap/ElevatE/README.md

    "flutter run"

 ## Features
-1.Mood-based emoji selection for generating quotes.
+1. Mood-based emoji selection for generating quotes.

-2.Quotes are displayed with a visually appealing UI.
+2. Quotes are displayed with a visually appealing UI.

-3.Liked quotes can be saved and viewed separately.
+3. Liked quotes can be saved and viewed separately.

-4.App settings for customizing the user experience.
+4. App settings for customizing the user experience.

 ## Built With
-Flutter - UI toolkit
+1. Flutter - UI toolkit
-OpenAI GPT-3.5-turbo - Natural language processing model Provider - State management http - HTTP client shared_preferences - Local storage
+2. OpenAI GPT-3.5-turbo - Natural language processing model
+3. Provider - State management
+4. http - HTTP client
+5. shared_preferences - Local storage

 ## Contributing
 Feel free to open issues or submit pull requests to contribute to the project.